sspy/master/README.md

 ...

-where those stylesheet locations contain rules that affect at least 1 property of elements that match the given arbitrary selector.
+where those stylesheet locations contain rules that affect at least one property of elements that match the given arbitrary selector.

 * Sometimes you may want to know which revision of a stylesheet had an affect on a certain collection of elements.
 For example: